 (Thomas Lohnes/Getty Images)

-There are 2 types of classes during the semester: Vorlesung and Seminar.
+There are 2 types of classes in German Univeristies: Vorlesung and Seminar.
 A Vorlesung takes place in the lecture hall and has many audience, while a Seminar happens in a small room where students are able to discuss in small groups.
-You should schedule your Syllabus according to the Studienverlaufplan (recommended study plan) for your major and based upon which classes are mandatory for your major.
-Besides, you can find tutoring sessions for some classes, in order to help the student to solve problems within the class.
+You should schedule your Syllabus according to the Studienverlaufplan (recommended study plan) for your major and based upon which classes are mandatory.
+Besides, you can find tutoring sessions for some classes, which aim to help the student to solve problems.

-For each university, the syllabus system will only open in a limited time, so students should choose their classes and set up the time table a bit ahead of time.
-Since some popular seminars can go full pretty quickly and if you pass the due for selecting classes, you probably will miss out on the chance to get in.
+For each university, the syllabus system will only open in a limited time, so students should choose their classes and set up the time table ahead of time.
+Since some popular seminars can go full pretty quickly and if you miss the date, you probably will lose the chance to get in.